languagetool-org/languagetool/trunk/JLanguageTool/README.txt

     about text which is actually correct

 TODO:
+ -"&" is shown in buttons, not interpreted as shortcut anymore (OOo only?!)
- -menu and toolbar icon is broken (black square) for me -feedback from http://extensions.services.openoffice.org/project/languagetool:
+ -menu and toolbar icon is broken (black square or empty) for me -feedback from http://extensions.services.openoffice.org/project/languagetool:
   1) It does not seem to understand global multi-user installs.
 If you install from root it it pushed to all users, however when you try and